HadrienG2/hwlocality/SECURITY.md

 Here's what you can expect from us in terms of response time :

-- At the time of writing, the project only has one permanent maintainer, @HadrienG2.
+- At the time of writing, the project only has one permanent maintainer, [**@HadrienG2**](https://github.com/HadrienG2).
 I will aim for fast replies (less than a week, ideally next-day), but I may be momentarily unavailable for various reasons: holidays, sickness...
-So please ping me a few times (e.g. after a week and a month) before concluding that I am unresponsive and have abandoned the project.
+So please ping me a few times (e.g. after a week and a month) before concluding that I am unresponsive and must have abandoned the project.
 - Unless the vulnerability is extremely complex and requires a major library rewrite to fix, 90 days should be more than enough time for me to fix it.